 Trump has applied this sociopathic mantra to 70 percent of his public statements as president.
 These lies are not all simple projection, of course.
 They are profoundly cynical, as well, stemming from his own accurate estimation that he’s nowhere near up to this job he’s got.

 As the president told a Florida crowd in October, 2016, “This election will determine whether we remain a free country in the truest sense of the word or we become a corrupt banana republic controlled by large donors and foreign governments.”
 The presumption that day was that a vote for Hillary Clinton would result in all this corruption, when in fact Trump’s subconscious was trying like the dickens to tell us exactly the opposite.

-Trump has another key influence in this area: noted sociopath and lawyer Roy Cohn, who took Trump under his red-baiting wing starting in the 1970s (when he was retained to fight charges of racist rental practices in Trump-owned apartment buildings).
+Trump has another key influence in this area: noted sociopath and celebrity lawyer Roy Cohn, who took Trump under his red-baiting wing starting in the 1970s, when he was retained to fight charges of racist rental practices in Trump-owned apartment buildings.
 Cohn became a legal mentor to the young Donald.
-Surely it’s no surprise that Cohn was both a noted gay-baiter and a closeted homosexual — a projection liar par excellence.
+Surely it’s no surprise that Cohn was both a noted gay-baiter and a closeted homosexual — in other words, a projection liar par excellence.
 His more overt and lasting influence on the future president, however, was the idea that no matter what an opponent might allege, one must hit back at that person twice as hard.
 Remember this exchange from the October 2016 presidential debate?

 HRC: “That’s because he [Putin] would rather have a puppet as president of the United States.”

 DJT: “No puppet.
 No puppet.
 You’re the puppet!”